-The reasonably foreseeable future conditions under the No Project Alternative would not be materially different from the conditions under the CEQA 2020 environmental baseline, except for climate change effects, which are discussed further below and are described at length in Chapter 28, Climate Change, of this Final EIR/EIS.
+The reasonably foreseeable future conditions under the No Project Alternative would not be materially different from the conditions under the CEQA 2020 environmental baseline except for climate change effects.
 This is because the existing, ongoing plans and programs that serve as the basis for the environmental baseline would reasonably be anticipated to continue to be implemented into the future.
-This includes the ROC on LTO BiOps issued on October 21, 2019, by the U.S. Fish and Wildlife Service and the National Marine Fisheries Service (National Marine Fisheries Service 2019, U.S. Fish and Wildlife Service 2019); Reclamation's February 18, 2020, ROD, which takes the BiOps into account and adopts their requirements (Bureau of Reclamation 2020); and DWR's March 31, 2020, SWP ITP (California Department of Fish and Wildlife 2020).
-These have all established new regulatory requirements to govern water supply operations and delivery in California since analysis of the Project began for the RDEIR/SDEIS.
+This includes the BiOps issued on October 21, 2019, by the U.S. Fish and Wildlife Service and the National Marine Fisheries Service for the Reinitiation of Consultation on the Coordinated Long-Term Operations of the CVP and SWP (National Marine Fisheries Service 2019, U.S. Fish and Wildlife Service 2019); Reclamation's February 18, 2020, Record of Decision based on those BiOps (Bureau of Reclamation 2020); and the California Department of Water Resources' (DWR's) March 31, 2020, Incidental Take Permit for the Long-Term Operation of the SWP (California Department of Fish and Wildlife 2020).
+These have all established new regulatory requirements that govern water supply operations and delivery in California.
 These new requirements have been incorporated into the environmental baseline in order to present the most accurate and up-to-date picture of how the Project, if approved and implemented, would affect baseline water supply, water quality, and fisheries conditions.
 These new requirements are also reasonably anticipated to continue into the future, and it is not reasonably foreseeable at this juncture to speculate about what future requirements, if any, might be adopted in their place and, if so, when.